t3l3machus/PowerShell-Obfuscation-Bible/README.md

 # PowahShell

 ## Obfuscating Boolean Values
 It's super fun and easy to replace `$True` and `$False` values with other boolean equivalents, which are literaly unlimited.
-A boolean value in PowerShell can be replaced with at least the following.
 All of the examples below evaluate to `True`.
-You can reverse them to `False` simply by adding an exclamation mark before the expression (e.g., `![bool]1`):
+You can reverse them to `False` by simply adding an exclamation mark before the expression (e.g., `![bool]1`):
  - Simple and complex logical substitutes (obviously):
  ```
  [bool]1254